My child has just been diagnosed with a hearing loss, how can the NDIS help?

 How do I access the NDIS?

-Your audiologist will refer you to Australian Hearing when your child is diagnosed with a hearing loss.
-Australian Hearing can help you apply to access the NDIS at your first appointment.
+Your audiologist will refer you to Hearing Australia (formerly Australian Hearing) when your child is diagnosed with a hearing loss.
+Hearing Australia can help you apply to access the NDIS at your first appointment.
 You can also do this at another time that suits you by calling 1800 800 110 or visiting a local NDIS ECEI partner office.
 The choice is yours.
-Applying during your first appointment with Australian Hearing will ensure you receive NDIS funding faster and will help your child receive their early intervention supports sooner.
+Applying during your first appointment with Hearing Australia will ensure you receive NDIS funding faster and will help your child receive their early intervention supports sooner.

 What happens next?

-With your permission, Australian Hearing will forward evidence of your child's hearing loss to the NDIA and you will then receive written confirmation of your child's NDIS access within a few days.
+With your permission, Hearing Australia will forward evidence of your child's hearing loss to the NDIA and you will then receive written confirmation of your child's NDIS access within a few days.

 Once your child has access they become a NDIS participant, and a specialist NDIS planner will contact you within two weeks to support you to develop your child's first NDIS plan.
 This plan will include a reasonable and necessary level of funding for early intervention supports you are assessed as needing.
 Once approved, you can use this funding straight away with the early intervention providers you choose.